MunchkinsCapstone/Munchkin_RPG/README.md

 # Munchkin

 Munchkin is a 3-6 player online multiple game based on Steve Jackson's popular board game Munchkin.
-The game was created by a team of four software engineering students at Fullstack Academy as part of their final Capstone project.
+The game was created in three weeks by a team of four software engineering students at Fullstack Academy as part of their final Capstone project.

 ## Installation